 This workshop is open to anyone interested in developing coaching skills, but is a prerequisite for Titus’ Coach Certification candidates.

-The Titus Institute prepares clergy and lay leaders to coach others in order to help them fully develop their ministries.
-This process utilizes the discovery methodology of coaching designed by Dr. Bob Logan and our work is done in conjunction with CoachNet International Ministries.
+Coach Certification prepares clergy and lay leaders to coach others in order to help them fully develop their ministries.
+This process utilizes the discovery-based methodology of coaching designed by Dr. Bob Logan during his tenure with CoachNet International Ministries.
 Full training normally takes nine months to one year to complete, and involves the following stages:

 During the Coaching 101 workshop, you’ll dig deep into the coaching process, explore techniques for asking powerful questions, practice being an active listener…and leave prepared to coach others at a basic, and effective, level.
 (This workshop is required for Coach Certification candidates, but is open to anyone interested in developing coaching skills.)

-You’ll receive feedback from your field work and complete the Online Coach Assessment.
+You’ll receive feedback from your field work and coach-mentoring sessions.

 - 1.5 day Certification Workshop